-Nuclear Hormone Receptor General Overview
+Nuclear Hormone Receptors: A Brief Overview

 Unlike receptors found on the cell surface, members of the nuclear hormone receptor (NR) superfamily are restricted to metazoan organisms such as nematodes, insects, and vertebrates.
 These proteins are intracellular transcription factors that directly regulate gene expression in response to lipophilic molecules.
 They affect a wide variety of functions, including fatty acid metabolism, reproductive development, and detoxification of foreign substances.
 Many of the NRs act as ligand-inducible transcription factors, responding to endogenous and exogenous chemicals.
 However, the vast majority of known receptors do not have an identifiable physiologically relevant ligand, and are deemed orphan receptors.
 To date, over 300 NRs have been cloned, although there are only 48 members of the family in humans.
 Early classification of these receptors was based on ligands, DNA binding properties or other functional characterization.
 A more systematic classification has been proposed, based on sequence similarity, much like that employed for cytochrome P450s.
-Phylogenic analysis has shown six subfamilies (NR1-6) with various groups and individual genes(1).
+Phylogenic analysis has shown six subfamilies (NR1-6) with various groups and individual genes.
+(1) (See Figure 1).
 As discussed below, most NRs have the same basic structure.
 The most highly conserved region is the C4 zinc finger domain, which as described above, is a DNA binding motif.

 NRs bind to hormone response elements (HREs) in their target promoters through the DNA binding domain (DBD) or C domain.
-Composed of two zinc fingers, the DBD is the most conserved region within the NR superfamily.
-The first zinc finger contains the proximal-or P-box region, an alpha helix that which is responsible for high-affinity recognition of the “core half-site” of the response element.
+Composed of two zinc fingers, the DBD is the most conserved region within the NR superfamily (see Figure 3).
+The first zinc finger contains the proximal-or P-box region, an alpha helix that is responsible for high-affinity recognition of the “core half-site” of the response element.
 Located within the second zinc finger is the distal or D-box, an α-helix which lies perpendicular to P-box helix, and is a site that mediates receptor dimerization.
 NRs bind to DNA as heterodimers, homodimers, or monomers, depending on the class of NR.
-The steroid hormone receptors GR, PR, ER, AR and MR (receptors for glucocorticoid, progesterone, estrogen, androgen and mineralocorticoids, respectively) bind to DNA as homodimers and recognize a palindromic response elements.
-However, thyroid, retinoid, vitamin D and peroxisome proliferator receptors (TR, RAR, VDR and PPAR), as well as most orphan receptors, bind to DNA as a heterodimer with retinoid-x-receptor (RXR).
+The steroid hormone receptors GR, PR, ER, AR and MR (receptors for glucocorticoid, progesterone, estrogen, androgen, and mineralocorticoids, respectively) bind to DNA as homodimers and recognize palindromic response elements.
+However, thyroid, retinoid, vitamin D, and peroxisome proliferator receptors (TR, RAR, VDR and PPAR), as well as most orphan receptors, bind to DNA as a heterodimer with retinoid-x-receptor (RXR).
 However, the three dimensional structure of the RXR heterodimer complex produces different DNA binding affinities.
 Response elements may be direct repeats (DRx, AGGTCA-Nx-AGGTCA, where N is any nucleotide and x is any number of residues from 0-10), everted repeats (ERx, ACTGGA-Nx-AGGTCA) or inverted repeat (IRx, AGGTCA-Nx-ACTGGA).

 Immediately adjacent to the DNA binding domain is the D or hinge domain.
 This particular region has an ill-defined function.
 The hinge domain contains the carboxy-terminal extension (CTE) of the DBD, which may be involved in recognizing the extended 5’ end of the HRE.
 The D-domain appears to allow for conformational changes in the protein structure following ligand binding.
 Also, this region may contain nuclear localization signals and protein-protein interaction sites.

 The sequence of the ligand binding domain (LBD) or E/F domain varies substantially between NRs, but they all share a common structure of 11-13 a-helices organized around a hydrophobic binding pocket.
-Residues within the binding pocket confer specificity, determining whether the LBD will accept steroid hormones, retinoid compounds or the host of xenobiotic ligands that affect receptor function.
+Residues within the binding pocket confer specificity, determining whether the LBD will accept steroid hormones, retinoid compounds, or the host of xenobiotic ligands that affect receptor function.
 Ligand-dependent activation requires the presence of activation function 2 (AF-2), located at the extreme C terminus of the NR.
 LBDs also contain nuclear localization signals, protein interaction with dimerization motifs for heat shock proteins, coregulators and other transcription factors.

 Exceptions to the Rule

 There are several NRs that do not follow the basic structure function paradigm.
 For example, the constitutively active receptor (CAR) allows constitutive transcription of the target gene in the absence of ligand.
-Transcriptional activity is be suppressed by binding to ligands androstenol and androstanol, unlike other NRs examined.
+Transcriptional activity is suppressed by binding to ligands androstenol and androstanol, unlike other NRs examined.
 Another important exception to the classic model of NR activation comes from receptors that do not require DNA binding.
 DAX-1 and SHP lack DBDs completely, and transgenic mice bearing a GR that does not bind DNA are viable and fertile even though at least some GR functions are crucial for survival.
 NRs can also have important biological effects without ligand binding.
-Most NRs are phosphoproteins, and it is now known that many of these proteins are activated by crosstalk with other signal transduction pathways such as those responding to EGF and TGF-a.
+Most NRs are phosphoproteins, and it is now known that many of these proteins are activated by crosstalk with other signal transduction pathways such as those responding to EGF and TGF-α.

-2.3 Nuclear Hormone Receptor Basic Mechanism of Action
+Basic Mechanism of Action

-The mechanism of action of nuclear hormone receptors can take one of two basic forms, that of steroid hormone receptors (SHRs) or that of retinoid/thyroid/Vitamin D receptors .
-In the absence of ligand, the transcriptionally inactive SHRs MR, PR, GR, AR and ER are sequestered in a large complex comprising the receptor, heat shock protein-90 (HSP90), Hsp70, FKBP52/51 and possibly other proteins.
+The mechanism of action of nuclear hormone receptors can take one of two basic forms, that of steroid hormone receptors (SHRs) or that of retinoid/thyroid/Vitamin D receptors (see Figure 4, reviewed in (5-7).
+In the absence of ligand, the transcriptionally inactive SHRs MR, PR, GR, AR, and ER are sequestered in a large complex comprising the receptor, heat shock protein-90 (HSP90), Hsp70, FKBP52/51 and possibly other proteins.
 The cellular localization of this inactive complex is somewhat controversial and cytoplasmic or nuclear localization may be observed depending on the cell type and the conditions examined; however, the central dogma is that SHRs are cytosolic in the un-liganded form.
-One consequence of hormone binding to receptor is a distinct conformational change in receptor structure (discussed below).
+One consequence of hormone binding to the receptor is a distinct conformational change in receptor structure (discussed below).
 This conformational change marks the beginning of the signal transduction process.
 In the case of the GR subfamily (GR, AR, MR, PR), hormone binding elicits a dissociation of hsps and the release of a monomeric receptor from the complex.
 Genetic analysis and in vitro protease digestion experiments indicate that the conformational changes in receptor structure induced by agonists are similar but distinct from those produced by antagonists.
 However, both conformations appear to be incompatible with hsp binding.

-The TR, RAR and VDR receptors do not avidly interact with hsps and are localized predominantly in the nucleus in the absence of ligand.
+The TR, RAR, and VDR receptors do not avidly interact with hsps and are localized predominantly in the nucleus in the absence of ligand.
 Some unliganded NRs of this class may interact with DNA and act as transcription repressors.
 This may be the result of interaction with co-repressor proteins.
 An interesting exception to this observation is the constitutively active receptor (CAR) that is transcriptionally active in the absence of its ligand.
 Hormone induced conformational changes also occur upon activation of this class of NR, suggesting that alteration of receptor shape by ligands is a key step in the activation pathway.

 Evidence suggests that receptors of the GR subfamily (SHRs) cooperatively bind to DNA as homodimers.
 The TR, RAR, VDR, PPAR and most of the orphan receptors form heterodimers with other members of the intracellular receptor superfamily.
 TR, RAR, PPAR and VDR can utilize RXRs as partners for heterodimer formation.
 The DNA site of contact depends on certain sequences within the C-domain, namely the proximal (P-box) and distal (D-box) zinc finger motifs (see description of the C-domain above).
 The P-box determines the half-site recognized, while the D-box determines the spacing between half-sites.
 Following activation, the SHRs receptors are capable of interacting with DNA, and both classes of NRs (SHRs and TR/RAR) can now recruit co-activators.
 The DNA bound NR complex is now a substrate for general transcription apparatus and the initiation of transcription commence.